-\textbf{(1) Day-0 support is difficult.} In practice, operators want inference speedups from day 0 of a new model release.
-However, two-stage speculative decoding systems typically require a lengthy calibration and training pipeline for the drafter before they deliver reliable gains.
-This workflow adds both wall-clock delay and engineering overhead, resulting in a high time-to-serve.
+\paragraph{(1) Day-0 support is difficult.} New frontier models are released on a weekly cadence~\citep{llmStatsUpdates}, and operators expect inference acceleration from day~0 of deployment.
+However, static speculative systems typically require lengthy calibration and retraining cycles for the drafter before delivering reliable gains.
+This introduces substantial wall-clock delay and engineering overhead, increasing time-to-serve and limiting operational agility.

-\textbf{(2) Training--serving mismatch causes delayed utility feedback.} Offline drafter training can maximize acceptance in a controlled setting, but production speedups are ultimately determined by the deployment stack such as kernel implementations, numeric precision (FP8/FP4), batching and scheduling behavior, and even micro-architectural effects.
-In practice, the drafter and verifier often run under different runtime constraints, and the drafter may even come from a different model family.
-Such mismatches can introduce incompatibilities, non-trivial numerical drift, and unexpected throughput regressions.
-As a result, the true end-to-end speedup is hard to predict without serving-time evaluation.
+\paragraph{(2) Training--serving mismatch delays utility feedback.} Offline drafter training may maximize token acceptance in isolation, yet production speedups are ultimately determined by the entire deployment stack, including kernel implementations, numeric precision (e.g., FP8/FP4), batching and scheduling policies, prompt diversity, and even micro-architectural effects.
+In practice, the drafter and verifier frequently operate under different runtime constraints and may even originate from different model families.
+Such mismatches introduce incompatibilities, distribution drift, and unexpected throughput regressions.
+As a result, true end-to-end speedup cannot be reliably predicted without serving-time evaluation.

-\textbf{(3) Moving-target gap from verifier drift.} In real deployments, the target is not static: verifier models are frequently updated for quality, safety, cost, or hardware migration.
-However, the drafter is typically refreshed on a slower cadence due to retraining cost and pipeline complexity.
-This creates staleness: the deployed drafter tracks an outdated verifier distribution—leading to degraded speculative performance over time.

-\textbf{(4) High infrastructure cost.} Drafter-model calibration pipelines often require collecting large volumes of target model’s activations or other signals by running the target model forward on a distillation corpus.
-These intermediate artifacts must be stored, versioned, transferred (often across regions or between serving and training clusters), and replayed for training.
-At the production scale, the storage footprint can reach petabyte-level magnitude, with high cost in memory, bandwidth, and operational complexity.
+\paragraph{(3) High infrastructure cost.} Drafter calibration pipelines often require collecting large volumes of target-model activations or related signals by executing the verifier over a distillation corpus.
+These intermediate artifacts must be stored, versioned, transferred (often across regions or clusters), and replayed during training.
+At production scale, the storage footprint can reach petabyte-level magnitude, incurring significant memory, bandwidth, and operational complexity costs.